Beamline Attributes

 • If you need to do extensive sample preparation on-site (beyond cryo-cooling or quick soaks) you will need to arrange in advance training to use the Biological lab.

-• After a session has been created in DUO, use EXI (EXtended IsPyB) to arrange sample shipment.
+• After a session has been created in DUO, use EXI (EXtended IsPyB) to prepare a sample list.
 This step is compulsory for automated sample mounting with the sample exchanger, even if you are planning to transport the dewar yourself.
 If you ship the samples, please enclose the labels generated by EXI, together with the waybill for the return shipment and, if relevant, the customs declaration.

 Carrying out the experiment